wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 ![SNS topic](assets/wk0/snsconfig.png)
 * Here is the Email Confirmation above:
 ![email](assets/wk0/snsconfirmed.png)
-* I then created the metric-alarm by linking the topic previously created in configurations of a new file named `alarm-config.json` present in the aws folder generated when installed.
+* I then created the metric-alarm to be trigerred if cost surpasses $1 by linking the topic previously created in configurations of a new file named `alarm-config.json` present in the aws folder generated when installed.
 * Find the Configuration syntax below:

 <details><summary>CLICK ME</summary>